 - the duration of the notice periods to be observed by the parties or the method of calculating these periods;

-- the salary and the payment intervals and, if the remuneration depends on the results of the work to be performed, the amount of work to be performed per day or per week, the price per item and the time that will be involved in performing the work;
+- the salary including the specific elements, the payment intervals, the method of payment and, if the remuneration depends on the results of the work to be performed, the amount of work to be performed per day or per week, the price per item and the time that will be involved in performing the work;

 - the customary number of working hours per day or per week;